mnot/ietf-comments/README.md

 ## Installation

-To install ietf-comments, you'll need [Python 3.10](https://www.python.org/) or greater.
+To install ietf-comments, you'll need [Python 3.6](https://www.python.org/) or greater.
 Then, run:

 > pip3 install ietf-comments

-Note that if your pip is using another version of Python, it will silently install an outdated version of the package.
+**Note** that to use rfced-comments, you'll need Python 3.10 or greater.
 To assure that Python 3.10 is being used, you may need to use something like:

 > python3.10 -m pip install ietf-comments